 Lisa A. LernerShareholder

 Lisa Lerner is an accessible attorney who delivers responsive, personalized attention to all her clients.
 Ms. Lerner focuses on Community Association Law and has been managing real-life issues affecting people and their homes since she joined the firm in 1983.
+She is a Board Certified Specialist in Condominium and Planned Land Development Law by The Florida Bar, one of only 129 attorneys certified in this category throughout the state.

 She earned a Bachelor of Arts, magna cum laude, Phi Beta Kappa, from Tulane University and received her Juris Doctor from the National Law Center, George Washington University.
 She maintains an "AV" rating (the highest available for an individual) from Martindale-Hubbell, the national legal directory.
 Ms. Lerner is listed in The Best Lawyers in America, which is the oldest and one of the most respected peer-reviewed listings in the legal profession, and was named to the Best Lawyers in America: Women in the Law listing in 2016 and 2017.
 She is also listed in the South Florida Legal Guide as one of the top lawyers in her field in South Florida.